immeo-rru/umbraco-website-iac-bicep/README.md

 You can deploy the files here - they work :-)

 ## Resources in this repo
+The bicep files in this repository are meant to be deployed, and the resources created after the deploy can be seen in the drawing of the infrastructure.

+![image](https://user-images.githubusercontent.com/58074583/200933185-59e0c03e-8141-4891-9fbc-376c653e381e.png)

 The table below shows the resources being created when deployed

-Drawing of the infrastructure
-![image](https://user-images.githubusercontent.com/58074583/200933185-59e0c03e-8141-4891-9fbc-376c653e381e.png)

 | **Ressource**                              | **Type**                                                                            | **Note**                                             |
 | ------------------------------------------ | ----------------------------------------------------------------------------------- | ---------------------------------------------------- |